Hiro0701/song_recommendation/README.md

 ```
 ```
 Please enter your favorite songs: light switch/charlie puth/2022/levitating/dua lipa/2020
+#Format of <title/artist/release date> and takes multiple songs
 How many songs do you want to get?:
+#Default number is 10
 It seems like you usually listen to mood!
 Here's some songs for you:
 mood :